-The bill amends section 66h of the Social Welfare Act to clarify the authority of medical professionals and state representatives regarding surgical and medical treatments.
-It specifies that this act does not empower any physician, surgeon, or state officer to compel any individual, whether a child or adult, to undergo surgery or accept medical treatment against their wishes.
-In cases where the individual is not of sound mind or unable to make decisions, the bill outlines that written consent must be obtained from a designated patient advocate, appointed guardian, surrogate, or a person standing in loco parentis before any medical or surgical treatment can be administered.
+The bill amends the Social Welfare Act of 1939, specifically section 66h, to clarify the authority of medical professionals and state representatives regarding surgical and medical treatments.
+It states that this act does not empower any physician, surgeon, or state officer to compel any individual, whether a child or adult, to undergo surgery or accept medical treatment against their wishes.
+If the individual is not of sound mind or unable to make decisions, written consent must be obtained from a designated patient advocate, appointed guardian, surrogate, or a person standing in loco parentis before any medical or surgical treatment can be administered.

 Statutes affected: House Introduced Bill: 400.66